 These calculations are based on considerations such as:

 - Lead time

 - Length of shift(s)

 - Safety stock

-When businesses do decide to use kanban, though, they often see many benefits in the long run.
+Kanban will most likely require thinking about work processes in new ways.
+However, when businesses do decide to use Kanban, they often see many benefits in the long run.
 Processes begin to run more smoothly, and issues can be resolved quickly.